-This substantially separate program, which is taught by a highly qualified special education teacher, serves students with intensive special needs, (i.e. medical, cognitive, learning) that impedes their progress in basic and functional areas, and who are functioning significantly below grade level.
-This program provides academic instruction as well as assistance in the development of functional skills and in the areas of self-help, adaptive daily living (ADL) skills, social interactions, and communication.
-Inclusion opportunities and community-based and job exploratory experiences are an integral part of these students' education to assist in the development of independence.
-Students participate in the MCAS with accommodations or the MCAS Alternate Assessment.
-Many of these students participate in an extended year summer program to prevent regression of previously learned skills.
-The students receive credit for the courses they complete.
+This substantially separate program, which is taught by a highly qualified special education teacher, serves students with complex special needs (including but not limited to: medical, cognitive, learning) that impedes their progress in basic and functional areas, and who are functioning significantly below grade level.
+This program provides academic instruction as well as assistance in the development of functional skills and in the areas of self-help, Adaptive Daily Living (ADL) skills, social interactions, and communication.
+Inclusion opportunities and job exploratory experiences are an integral part of students' education to assist in the development of independence.
+Students participate in the MCAS with accommodations or the MCAS Alternative Assessment.
+Students in this program will earn a high school diploma or Certificate of Attendance and remain in school until age 22.
+Other students may earn a high school diploma.
+Many of these students participate in an Extended School Year program to prevent regression of previously learned skills.

-Program: Next Steps Program

-Open to Grades: 12+ (Ages 18-22)
+Program: Next Steps Program Open to Grades: 12+ (Ages 18-22)

-This substantially separate program, which is taught by a highly qualified special education teacher, serves students with intensive special needs (i.e. medical, cognitive, health).
-Once these students receive their Certificate of Attendance, they enter into the Next Steps Program, which provides instruction in the areas of academics, daily living skills, social skills, and vocational training.
-The curriculum areas addressed are Functional Academics, Daily Living Skills, Community Awareness, Leisure Skills, Social Interactions, and Vocational Development.
-Rather than being taught in isolation, skills are taught in complex arrays that lead to current and future independence for each student.
-Interdisciplinary units around common themes are used and are modified for each individual student based on their Individualized Education Program.
-In addition to basic work skills, students are learning to be active and productive members of the community.
-Many of these students participate in an extended year summer program to prevent regression of previously learned skills.
+This substantially separate transition program, which is taught by a highly qualified special education teacher, serves students with complex special needs (i.e. medical, cognitive, health.)
+Once these students complete four years of high school, they enter into the Next Steps Program, which provides instruction in the areas of academics, daily living skills, social skills, and vocational training and prepares students for their transition to adult services The curriculum areas addressed are Functional Academics, Daily Living Skills, Community Awareness, Leisure Skills, Travel Training, Social Interactions, Transition and Vocational Development.
+Interdisciplinary units around common themes are used and are modified for each individual student based on his/her Individualized Education Program.
+In addition to basic school based skills, students are learning to be active and productive members of the community.
+They participate in weekly community trips (i.e. grocery stores, restaurants, shopping plazas) to generalize the skills they are learning in the classroom.
+In addition, they have opportunities to gain work experience through vocational internships within the Mansfield school district and in the community.
+As an extension to the community, the Next Steps Program has partnerships with Fisher College and Bridgewater State University, which provides transition services for the students enrolled in the program.
+Students in this program will earn a high school diploma or Certificate of Attendance and remain in school until age 22.